Don’t Make This Mistake When Paying Your Shopify Taxes…

 - Sales Tax (Physical nexus)

-You should focus your attention on these categories in order to make sure you can cover your basis when thinking about what part of your profit you should reserve for your taxes.
+You should focus your attention on these categories to ensure you can cover your basis when thinking about what part of your profit you should reserve for your taxes.

-Is it very important to set aside possible 20%-35% of your profit in a separate bucket or account just for your potential tax payment, in fact that is highly encouraged.
+Is it essential to set aside a 20%-35% of your profit in a separate bucket or account just for your potential tax payment?
+That is highly encouraged.

 Another tip would be to start making estimated payments to the IRS.